Shin-Soo Choo: Cincinnati Reds

 On December 11, 2012, Choo was traded to the Cincinnati Reds along with Jason Donald in a three team, nine player deal also involving the Arizona Diamondbacks.
 The trade brought Trevor Bauer, Matt Albers, Bryan Shaw, and Drew Stubbs to the Cleveland Indians.
 On February 11, 2013, Choo avoided arbitration with his new team, the Reds, by agreeing to a one-year, $7.375 million deal, the exact midpoint between both sides.

-On May 8, 2013, Choo hit a walk-off home run in the bottom of the 9th inning in a game with the Atlanta Braves.
+On May 8, 2013, Choo hit a walk-off home run in the bottom of the ninth inning in a game with the Atlanta Braves.
 It was his second walk-off home run in Major League Baseball.
 On August 27 in a game against the St. Louis Cardinals, Choo hit his 100th career home run.
 On September 9, 2013, Choo set the Reds' team record for hit by pitches in a season.
+For the season, he batted .285 with 21 home runs, 54 RBI and 20 stolen bases in 154 games, marking his third career 20–20 season.
+Choo also led the major leagues in hit by pitch (26), and ranked among the National League leaders in several categories, including runs (107, second), on-base percentage (.423, second), walks (112, second), and on-base plus slugging (.885, eighth).

-For the season, he led the major leagues in hit by pitch, with 26.
-On October 2, 2013 Choo homered in the top of the 8th inning in the wild-card game against the Pittsburgh Pirates.
+On October 1, 2013, Choo homered in the top of the eighth inning in the 2013 National League Wild Card Game against the Pittsburgh Pirates.
 He is the first South Korean batter to hit a home run in Major League Baseball postseason.